 Stress may affect behaviors and factors that increase heart disease, such as high blood pressure and cholesterol levels, smoking, physical inactivity and overeating.

-“We typically tend to take poor care of ourselves when we’re under stress,” Dr. Uddin pointed out.
+“We typically tend to take poor care of ourselves when we’re under stress,” Dr. Uddin points out.
 “Stress alone can be a problem if it keeps somebody from exercising or having a proper diet.”

 Much research still needs to be done to better understand women and heart disease, which is why the work at the Scripps Women’s Heart Center is more important than ever, according to the two cardiologists.